Section 01

 SBA Lending at a Glance — 10 Years

-The scorecard table is the franchise figure — same columns, same denominator convention, same layout in every edition.
 FY2025 sits in the highlighted last row: 77,805 7(a) approvals, $37.22B gross, median loan size $167,900 (up 12% YoY against roughly 30% cumulative inflation over the full panel).
-The $37.22B number is the second-largest 7(a) year on record, and the only non-PPP year above $37B.
-504 ran a parallel line — 6,759 approvals at $1.15M average, 71,863 jobs supported, up from 5,993 / $1.11M in FY24.
+The $37.22B figure is the second-largest 7(a) year on record, and the only non-PPP year above $37B.
+504 ran a parallel line — 6,759 approvals at a $1.15M average, 71,863 jobs supported, up from 5,993 and $1.11M in FY24.

 Table A1 — 7(a) Annual Scorecard